stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 ### Using Hooks

 The tools automatically run on the staged changes each time that you commit.
-To run a tool without commiting a change, use `precommit run`.
+To run a tool without commiting a change, use `prek run`.
 If you add the option `--all-files` it will check the current files in the project, not just staged changes.

 For example, to run the `check-github-workflows` hook on the project, use this command: